 The projects for the binaries were created using IAR.
 Values for readonly code and data memory (flash) and readwrite data memory (RAM) were read directly from the c.map file generated by the toolset.

 Results

-Table 12.
-Memory (in bytes) requirements for “All Motion Algorithms” builds1
+Table 15: Version 7.20 Memory (in bytes) requirements for “All Motion Algorithms” builds1